top of page

 Young adults who have a strong social relationship with their adult siblings tend to have significantly higher levels of self-esteem and life satisfaction and lower levels of depression and loneliness.
 Young adults experienced these psychological benefits even if they lacked strong friendships with their peers.

 A strong relationship with a sibling looks like the ability to confide in, reassure, care for, and enjoy things with one another (Milevsky, 2005).
-If you are feeling disconnected or want help navigating a decision, think about giving your sibling a call.
+If you are feeling disconnected or want help navigating a decision, consider giving your sibling a call.

 Navigating Sibling Conflict

 Family Systems Theory points to intergenerational family patterns as the root cause of hostility between siblings.
-If you have a hostile relationship with your adult sibling, it may be helpful to identify if you are dealing with a family pattern.
+If you have a hostile relationship with your adult sibling, it may be helpful to identify potential root causes.
 You can do so by asking yourself the following questions:

 • What was my relationship with my sibling as a child?
 Was it conflictual then?